 Blade signs are double-sided and can be designed in a variety of ways, from small to very large, and from ornate to clean and contemporary.
 They can be customized in just about any shape and made out a wide range of materials including wood, acrylic, printed vinyl, neon, metal or a combination of substrates.
 Blade signs can be hung from chains, decorative brackets or industrial tubes that house wiring components for backlighting.
+For blade design ideas, check out our sign guide.

 Dimensional designs work well in this application to attract attention and provide a special sense of style.
 Be sure to talk to the city about sign regulations for your neighborhood, and keep your landlord posted on any plans you have to add a sign to the property.